-Figure 5 show that the relation between SC, state capture, and T, corruption, is almost linear, so it is no wonder that the transition is the same for both variables.
+Figure 5 shows the relation between SC, state capture, and T, corruption.
+It is almost linear, so it is no wonder that the transition is the same for both variables.
 As expected, the West has low values especially for the SC index.
 The two latecomer groups are both close to the old West.
 We speculate that they will get closer in the next couple of decades.
 Thus, the latecomers point to long lags of institutional adjustment.
+The two extreme cases are Hong Kong, which has moved from being a soft British colony to become a province in China, and Singapore that has been slow to democratize.